Testimonials are the most powerful marketing and sales tool.

 Pro tip: bring the customer with you when meeting with a prospect.
 Obviously this is usually not feasible, but at networking events you may be in the same event with your own happy customer, and if you can get them to join you when reaching out to potential new customers, let them do the talking!

-2. Include Client Testimonials to Sales Presentations
+2. Include Client Testimonials in Sales Presentations

 Keep in mind that not all testimonials work for each company.
 Different businesses have different challenges and the testimonials you include in your sales pitch and presentation have to be modified accordingly.